yiisoft/yii2/docs/guide/start-hello.md

 the default value of `"Hello"` will be used instead.

-> Info: The new page shares the same header and footer as other pages because the [[yii\web\Controller::render()|render()]] method will automatically embed the result of the `say` view in a so-called [layout](structure-views.md) `views/layouts/main.php`.
+> Info: The new page shares the same header and footer as other pages because the [[yii\web\Controller::render()|render()]] method will automatically embed the result of the `say` view in a so-called [layout](structure-views.md#layouts) which in this case is located at `views/layouts/main.php`.

-The `r` parameter requires more explanation.
-It stands for [route](runtime-routing.md), a globally unique ID that refers to an action.
+The `r` parameter in the above URL requires more explanation.
+It stands for [route](runtime-routing.md), an application wide unique ID that refers to an action.
 The route's format is `ControllerID/ActionID`.
 When the application receives a request, it will check this parameter, using the `ControllerID` part to determine which controller class should be instantiated to handle the request.
 Then, the controller will use the `ActionID` part